Published Jan 18, 2026 Updated Jun 22, 2026

 What are the dimensions of a half-acre lot?

-There is no single fixed dimension.
-Half an acre is an area measurement, so the lot can have many shapes.
-Common rectangular examples include 100 ft × 217.8 ft, 150 ft × 145.2 ft, and 200 ft × 108.9 ft.
+There is no single fixed dimension because half an acre is an area measurement, not a shape.
+Examples of rectangular half-acre lots include 100 ft × 217.8 ft, 150 ft × 145.2 ft, and 200 ft × 108.9 ft.

 How do you calculate half acre in square feet?

-Multiply acres by 43,560.
-For half an acre, the math is:
+Multiply the number of acres by 43,560.
+For half an acre, the formula is 0.5 × 43,560 = 21,780 square feet.

 Is half an acre enough for a house and a pool?